Dkeagle/FlyeRSS/README.md

     - [Edge](https://microsoftedge.microsoft.com/addons/Microsoft-Edge-Extensions-Home).
 2. Add your RSS feeds in the settings,

-   OPTIONAL: Add filters to your feeds if needed.
+   *Optional*: Add filters to your feeds if needed.

 3. Enjoy.